Home » Programs and Courses » Ultrasound Program

 Students will continue to attend didactic/lab sessions on campus three (3) days per week, up to eight (8) hours per day.
 In the last two (2) modules, students attend clinical rotations only for three to four (3–4) days per week and attend Master Scanning Lab courses once a month on days to be announced on a separate schedule.

-The student receives 1,426 didactic and laboratory instruction hours and 960 clinical education hours, allowing them to apply the lecture topics to practical use.
-The curriculum provides students with the technical, clinical, and interpersonal skills necessary to succeed in this field.
+The student receives 1,426 hours of didactic and laboratory instruction, as well as 960 hours of clinical education, enabling them to apply theoretical concepts to practical use.
+The curriculum equips students with the technical, clinical, and interpersonal skills required to excel in this field.
 Furthermore, the program prepares students to take their ARDMS examinations.

-Master Scanning Labs (MSL) may be scheduled at other campuses as needed and in no particular order.
+Master Scanning Labs (MSL) may be scheduled at other campuses as needed, in any order.

 Voluntary and Prudent Use Statement for Ultrasound Technology